hdadvisors/chesterfield-market-analysis/docs/part-1a-4.md

 ## Research analysis

-Most relevant research on affordable housing concentration has been in regards to the impacts that an affordable housing development has on a community — mainly in terms of surrounding property value.
+Most relevant research on affordable housing concentration has been in regards to the impacts that an affordable housing development has on a community---mainly in terms of surrounding property value.
 According to recent research, the spillover effects of affordable housing developments have largely been conducted without regard to other nearby developments.
 Therefore, there is little to no consensus on what constitutes a concentration of affordable housing.

 Research conducted in 2008 on the spatial distribution of LIHTC properties determined that “clustering” of LIHTC properties does occur across metropolitan areas.
-However, the scale of clustering varied among metropolitan areas included in the study — none of which included the Richmond metropolitan area.
+However, the scale of clustering varied among metropolitan areas included in the study---none of which included the Richmond metropolitan area.
 This clustering was concluded to be due largely to program design (i.e. Qualified Allocation Plans in many states favor the development of LIHTC properties in Qualified Census Tracts (QCT) or Difficult Development Areas (DDA)).

 In the same year, in A Review of Existing Research on the Effects of Federally Assisted Housing Programs on Neighboring Residential Property Values, Galster defined a concentration as either five or more properties within 1,000 to 2,000 feet of one another in Denver or three or more within 500 feet in Baltimore County.